 At the site below (Althing) the world’s first parliament was established in the year 930 and continued to meet until 1798.
 Chiefs from all over Iceland met here each year to discuss law and government.

-Today, Þingvellir is a UNESCO World Heritage site and the most important cultural heritage site in Iceland.
+Today, Þingvellir is a UNESCO World Heritage site and the most important cultural heritage site in Iceland and one of the most popular on the Golden Circle route.

 Haukadalur Geothermal Area: Geysir and Strokkur Geysers